A Scalable Variational Bayes Approach for Fitting Non-Conjugate Spatial Generalized Linear Mixed Models via Basis Expansions: Semi-Implicit Variational Inference for Basis-SGLMMs

-\paragraph{Coordinate Ascent and Implicit Variational Inference} An important design choice is the specification of the variational family $\mathcal{Q}$ and constraints imposed on $q(\btheta)$ \citep{tran2021practical}.
-A common choice is the mean-field variational Bayes (MFVB) approximation, which factorizes the joint variational density as $(\btheta)=\prod_{k=1}^K q_k(\btheta_k)$ where $\btheta = (\btheta_1,\ldots,\btheta_K)$ denotes blocks of parameters and latent variables, and $q_k$ is the variational density for block $k$.
+\paragraph{Coordinate Ascent and Implicit Variational Inference} The mean-field variational Bayes (MFVB) approximation factorizes the joint variational density as $q({\btheta})=\prod_{k=1}^K q_k(\btheta_k)$, where $\btheta = (\btheta_1,\ldots,\btheta_K)$ denotes blocks of parameters and latent variables, and $q_k$ is the variational density for block $k$.
 Under this factorization, the ELBO can be optimized by coordinate-ascent variational inference (CAVI), which updates each $q_k$ in turn using closed-form expressions when conjugacy is available \citep{blei2017variational}.

-While CAVI is computationally efficient, it is well known to underestimate posterior and posterior predictive variances and may not fully capture dependence among parameters \citep{blei2006variational, han2013integrated, blei2017variational, wu2018fast}.
-Moreover, these methods have either relied on conditionally conjugate models \citep{wang2013variational}.
-While MFVB can address some non-conjugate models via analytic approximations, such as Laplace approximations for counts or quadratic bounds for Bernoulli data \citep{jaakkola1997variational, lee2024scalable}, these approaches do not readily extend to more complex distributions like gamma or negative binomial responses.
+Though computationally efficient, CAVI often underestimates posterior variance and may not fully capture dependence among parameters \citep{blei2006variational, han2013integrated, blei2017variational, wu2018fast}.
+Moreover, these methods typically rely on conditional conjugacy \citep{wang2013variational} or analytic approximations \citep{jaakkola1997variational, lee2024scalable}, which do not easily extend to more complex distributions such as the gamma or negative binomial.